Class: Puma::DSL

 Cluster mode only.

-Preload the application before starting the workers; this conflicts with phased restart feature.
+Preload the application before forking the workers; this conflicts with the phased restart feature.

 #prune_bundler(answer = true) ⇒ Object